A major goal of Borough On The Record is to demonstrate the benefits of thoughtfully gathering, processing, and sharing our records.

 Stored in the cloud

-Archives uses a combination of cloud-based file storage services, Dropbox and Google Drive, to store our digital content.
+We use various cloud-based file storage services, including Dropbox and Google Drive, to store our digital content.
 Each service is password protected, easy to use, and considered an industry standard.
 We use WordPress to design our site and specialized WordPress Dropbox / Google Drive plug-ins to provide our files here.

-Our text-based documents (e.g., agendas, minutes) are renamed using our naming scheme, converted to PDF format, and converted to editable/searchable text using OCR.
+Our text-based documents (e.g., agendas, minutes) are renamed using our naming scheme, saved as PDF files, and processed using OCR to allow text selection and word/phrase searching.